vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

   - T The License Selector
   - T Questionnaire
 - L Preserving Data
-  - T Introduction
+  - T Preserving Data - Introduction
   - T What to preserve?
   - T Where to preserve?
   - T Exercise: workflow
   - T Accounting for Data of Others
-  - T Accounting for data of others on websites
+  - T Accounting for Data of Others on Websites
   - T How to Preserve Your Data Correctly
   - T Exercise: Match the Solutions to the Data Loss
+- L Sharing & Preserving Data - References
+  - T References

 ## Sharing Data
-### Introduction
+### Sharing Data - Introduction
 Thanks to information and communication technology and globalisation new opportunities arise to exchange results of scientific research - publications and research data - and even of scientific methods and practices.
 This new way of practising science is called 'open science'.

 Open data is a part of this movement towards open science.
 It is the ambition of universities, governments, funders and publishers to make research data optimally suited for reuse.